Market

 13. CONSOLIDATED FINANCIAL STATEMENTS

-The consolidated financial statements of the Company and its subsidiaries for Financial Year 2023-24 are
+The consolidated financial statements of the Company and its subsidiaries for Financial Year 2024-25 are prepared

 15. MANAGEMENT DISCUSSION AND ANALYSIS